MukkaSamhith/Bindassdeal_assignment/README.md

 Setup react js in your device and change the folder src and the file App.js Run the programme by using the command npm start.
+You haven't mentioned that the project should be responsive.
+So I did only for the destop devices.